MP for Wimbledon

 Liberal Democrat Spokesperson (Northern Ireland)

-“A largely party-loyal Lib Dem MP with a Northern Ireland focus who has occasionally rebelled on end-of-life and crime-related amendments.”
+“Mostly a loyal Lib Dem MP with a Northern Ireland focus, who has occasionally broken ranks on end-of-life amendments and crime-bill provisions.”

-Paul Kohler is a Liberal Democrat MP for Wimbledon, elected on 4 July 2024.
-He currently serves as the Liberal Democrat Spokesperson for Northern Ireland and sits on the Home Affairs Committee, with a parliamentary background that includes work on transport and finance-related bills.
+Paul Kohler is the Liberal Democrat MP for Wimbledon, first elected in 2024.
+He currently serves as the Liberal Democrat Spokesperson for Northern Ireland and sits on several committees, including the Home Affairs Committee and the Northern Ireland Affairs Committee; he has previously held the party’s Transport spokesperson role.

 Generated 21 February 2026